A mom on a popular YouTube show is accused of pepper-spraying her kids when they flubbed their lines

 "They further stated this is one of the reasons their mom took them out of school so they can keep filming their series and they mentioned they have not been in school for years."

 Police on Friday arrested their mother, Machelle Hobson, 48, on two counts of molestation of a child, seven counts of child abuse, five counts of child neglect and five counts of unlawful imprisonment.
-The Pinal County Sheriff's Office mistakenly had her last name as Hackney, but has since clarified her correct name.
+The Pinal County Sheriff's Office mistakenly listed her last name as Hackney but later provided her correct surname.

 Hobson's adult sons, Logan and Ryan Hackney, also were arrested Friday.
 They face seven charges each.
 They are accused of failing to report the abuse of a minor.